2 of 24 - Cornwall 1958

 next to HIM.

-that handsome hominid hunk offered auroch jerky to that
+discuss the accident of fate whereby that handsome hominid hunk offered auroch

-mating's, resulted in me.
+such fortuitous matings, resulted in me.

 I could start this tale like this, but I am not going to.
-For me this story starts with a smear of human goo waiting patiently for me somewhere in Cornwall in 1958.
+For me this

 my mum at the Inn where she lived and worked.
 The Inn, a nearby farm, and a